lharr076/unusual-process-execution/README.md

 ## Response Taken

-Data exfiltration was confirmed on the endpoint `training-vm-118` by the user `Training-vm-1186`.
+Remote Code Execution was confirmed on the endpoint `training-vm-118` by an `unknown threat actor`.
 The device was isolated, and the user's direct manager was notified.

 ---